lautriva/opensplat/readme.md

 OpenSplat
 =============
-OpenSplat is an Splatoon like open-source game aiming to recreate as much as possible the original splatoon experience but with new unique features.
+OpenSplat is an Splatoon open-source rewrite aiming to recreate as much as possible the original game experience but with new unique features.

 Ink for everyone!

+The dedicated server can be found in the opensplat-server repository

 ### Planned features
 ##### Original game features